 Still unsure?
 Then it’s worth reading this piece to find out why shoppers prefer stores to localise their product assortment.

 As mentioned above, by doing a store clustering exercise, you are able to group your stores around a variety of different characteristics.

 That said, there are two distinct ways of clustering your stores.
-On the one hand, there is your store-cased clustering strategy.
+On the one hand, there is your store-based clustering strategy.
 And on the other hand, there is your category-based clustering strategy.

 So what is each strategy like?
 Let’s take a closer look.

 1. Store-based clustering